AI-Generated Personalized News Is Quietly Rewriting Your Reality

 Despite the hype, AI isn’t about to render flesh-and-blood reporters obsolete.
 Sure, it can generate copy at lightning speed, summarize complex documents, and even mimic stylistic quirks.
 But it can’t show up at a crime scene, build trust with a source, or detect the subtle tension in a politician’s voice.

-"AI can write, but it can’t witness." — Riley, investigative reporter (Illustrative quote, paraphrased from industry commentary)
+"AI can write, but it can’t witness." — Riley, investigative reporter (quote, paraphrased from industry commentary)

 Human intuition, contextual judgment, and ethical reasoning remain irreplaceable.
 The most sophisticated newsrooms now deploy "hybrid" editorial models, where journalists and AI systems collaborate.
 Reporters focus on in-depth investigations and narrative storytelling, while algorithms handle the routine grind.
 It’s not man versus machine—it’s a messy, creative partnership.